 Can I eat raw and lightly cooked hen eggs?

 People who are in good health

 People who are in good health (i.e. who are not vulnerable to infection) are unlikely to experience food poisoning through consuming UK hen eggs and therefore can eat raw or soft boiled UK hen eggs, or foods containing lightly cooked UK hen eggs.

-- People who are more vulnerable to infection or who are likely to suffer more serious symptoms from food poisoning (young children, pregnant women and elderly people) can eat raw or soft-boiled UK hen eggs or foods containing them provided that the eggs are produced under the Lion Code with a British Lion mark or under the Laid in Britain egg assurance scheme.
+- People who are more vulnerable to infection or who are likely to suffer more serious symptoms from food poisoning (young children, pregnant women and elderly people) can eat raw or lightly cooked UK hen eggs or foods containing them provided that the eggs are produced under the Lion Code with a British Lion mark or under the Laid in Britain egg assurance scheme.
 Dishes or food made with raw/lightly cooked eggs include mayonnaise, soufflé and tiramisu for example.

-- If the eggs are not Lion Code or produced under an equivalent comprehensive quality control scheme, or if in doubt, people who may be more vulnerable to infection are advised to eat eggs thoroughly cooked.
+- If the eggs are not Lion Code or Laid in Britain, or if in doubt, people who may be more vulnerable to infection are advised to eat eggs thoroughly cooked.